arqtrad/archlit/article.md

-Ferdinand II's Pena Summer palace ([@Fig:pena])---, and foreign patrons, such as the British-dominated Oporto Commercial Association (incorporated 1834).[^3] By the 1860s, however, a growing domestic demand for neo-Medieval and Neo-Islamic buildings, as well as for the restoration of existing monuments [@anacleto:1997arquitectura, vol. 1, p.
+Ferdinand II's Pena Summer palace ([@Fig:pena])---, and foreign patrons, such as the British-dominated Oporto Commercial Association (incorporated 1834).[^3] By the 1860s, however, a growing domestic demand for neo-Medieval and neo-Islamic buildings, as well as for the restoration of existing monuments [@anacleto:1997arquitectura, vol. 1, p.
 208], drives the operative need for the systematic study of historic Portuguese architecture.
 The first questions in this study are then: where to look